 For example, I can search “cheese grater” and click a button to see how well the best sellers are doing:

-Note that you can click the “+” sign and quickly add products to your product tracker for the web > app. > > This is helpful because as we mentioned earlier – I took this screenshot during the holiday shopping > season – so the graters may be selling a whole lot better than they do in a typical month. > > While you'd want to do a little more digging before investing in a product, the Jungle Scout > extension can certainly get you off on the right foot in terms of which avenues to explore.
+Note that you can click the “+” sign and quickly add products to your product tracker for the web app.

+This is helpful because as we mentioned earlier.
+I took this screenshot during the holiday shopping season.
+So the graters may be selling on Amazon a whole lot better than they do in a typical month.

+While you'd want to do a little more digging before investing in a product, the Jungle Scout extension can certainly get you off on the right foot in terms of which avenues to explore.

 In our case, we've launched at least a couple of dozen Amazon products.
 Many of them have no connection to the others, and are in a variety of categories.

 Using Jungle Scout to Grow a Successful Amazon Business Via FBA

 When in the brainstorming phase, we spend a lot of time browsing Amazon and clicking on things like this:

 Maybe cheese graters are too competitive.
 But maybe peelers and zesters are better opportunities?